sachadavies/amads/docs/developer_notes/style.rst

 Common patterns
 ~~~~~~~~~~~~~~

-Internal vs external functions:
+When implementing algorithms, we distinguish between internal and external functions.

-- Internal functions often implement the core algorithm or equation from a paper
+Internal functions implement the core algorithm or equation.
-- External functions handle type checking, validation, and conversion
+External functions wrap these internal implementations, handling input validation, type checking, and any necessary data conversion.
+This separation of concerns helps keep the core algorithmic logic clean and focused while ensuring robust input handling at the API level.

 For example::

-    def _calculate_entropy_core(counts: list[int]) -> float:
-        """Core entropy calculation from Shannon (1948).

-        Internal function that implements the entropy formula.
-        Assumes input has been validated.
-        """
-        total = sum(counts)
-        probabilities = [c/total for c in counts]
-        return -sum(p * math.log2(p) for p in probabilities if p > 0)
+    # External function
     def calculate_entropy(pitches: list[int]) -> float:
         """Calculate the entropy of a pitch sequence.